rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 git push -u origin main
 ```

 3. We want to be able to tell Jenkins to run a build for every code change - welcome our good ol' friend the Webhook.
-Just like we did with ArgoCD earlier, let's add a webhook to GitLab for our Pet Battle front end so every commit triggers it.
+Just like we did with Argo CD earlier, let's add a webhook to GitLab for our Pet Battle front end so every commit triggers it.
 Jenkins needs a url of the form `<JENKINS_URL>/multibranch-webhook-trigger/invoke?token=<APP_NAME>` to trigger a build:

 ```bash
 echo "\n https://$(oc get route jenkins --template='{{ .spec.host }}' -n ${TEAM_NAME}-ci-cd)/multibranch-webhook-trigger/invoke?token=pet-battle"